SunnyRichie/Quick-IQ-App/README.md

 QuickIQ Quiz App
-QuickIQ is a dynamic, time-limited quiz application designed to challenge your knowledge on a variety of topics.
+is a dynamic, time-limited quiz application designed to challenge your knowledge on a variety of topics.
 Answer questions within a countdown timer and aim for the highest score!
 With 10 minutes to complete 20 questions, QuickIQ is perfect for trivia enthusiasts and learners looking for a fun and competitive experience.

 Features
 10-Minute Quiz Timer: You have 10 minutes to answer all questions in the quiz.